vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 ### Errors

 In addition to the "one RPC per command" remit of the new API, the other noteworthy element of our gRPC implementation of that API is a revisiting of errors.
-The old APIs implementation almost exclusively[^2] returned plain Go `error` types back up to the `ExecuteVtctlCommand` implementation, which were dutifully translated by `grpc-go` into `UNKNOWN` errors, which is ... not super helpful.
+The old API's implementation almost exclusively[^2] returned plain Go `error` types back up to the `ExecuteVtctlCommand` implementation, which were dutifully translated by `grpc-go` into `UNKNOWN` errors, which is ... not super helpful.

 When implementing the new API, we tried to, wherever possible, use the `vterrors` package to surface more helpful information back to the caller wherever possible.
 Enjoy![^3]